niehusst/learn-elm/beginning-elm/README.md

         whereToLand fuelStatus
 ```

-To import specific functions from a module, use `import Module exposing (function)`.
-But it's best practice to call module functions w/ the module prefix: `Module.function`.

 Anonymous funcs can be defined as `\param list -> "function body"`.
 It's common to also need to wrap them in `()` to disambiguate syntax.
 ```elm
 String.filter (\ch -> ch /= '-') "222-44-1345"